 About Hope Dickson Leach

 Since her return to the UK, she has made further acclaimed short works for Channel 4, Film London, the UK Film Council, NOWNESS and the National Theatre of Scotland.
-Her debut feature THE LEVELLING, produced as part the iFeatures scheme (funded by BBC Films, the BFI and Creative England) had its world premiere at the Toronto International Film Festival in September 2016 before screening at festivals all over the world.
-At the London Film Festival she was awarded the inaugural IWC Filmmaker Bursary Award in Association with the BFI, and in October 2017 she was named a BAFTA Breakthrough Brit.
-She won a Scottish BAFTA for Best Screenwriter for The Levelling in November 2017.
-She has just released a new short film, STRONG IS BETTER THAN ANGRY, as part of The Uncertain Kingdom project, and is currently developing several new feature films in the US and UK including a documentary based on Rachel Cusk’s seminal book ‘A Life’s Work’ with Passion Pictures.
+Her debut feature The Levelling, produced as part the iFeatures scheme (funded by BBC Films, the BFI and Creative England) had its world premiere at the Toronto International Film Festival before screening at festivals all over the world.
+At the London Film Festival she was awarded the inaugural IWC Filmmaker Bursary Award in Association with the BFI, and was named a BAFTA Breakthrough Brit as well as winning a Scottish BAFTA for Best Screenwriter for The Levelling.
+In early 2020 she released a new short film, Strong is Better Than Angry, as part of The Uncertain Kingdom project, and in the summer of 2020 Hope created a film for the National Theatre of Scotland for the Edinburgh International Festival.
+Ghost Light premiered to five star reviews across the board.